AusClimateService/npcp/reports/phase1/phase1_report.md

 Biases in the RCM output were also greatly reduced (but not completely eliminated) on the cross validation task.
-The MBCn method was again the worst performing on cross validation, but unlike for the historical task it did reduce the RCM bias (Figure 4).
+The MBCn method was again the worst performing on cross validation, but unlike for the calibration task it did reduce the RCM bias (Figure 4).
 The residual bias after applying the ECDFm and QDC methods to RCM and GCM outputs was very similar (e.g. Figures 3 and 4).
 This suggests that in the context of producing data with low bias